seungjae2525/MRMCbinary_simualtion/README.md

 The materials are organized by the sections of the manuscript that they support.

 There are two main folders:
-- `Simulation in Sec 2.3`: Contains simulations related to Section 2.3 of the manuscript.
+- `Simulation in Sec 2.3`: Contains simulation code and results related to Section 2.3 of the manuscript.
-- `Simulation in Sec 5`: Contains simulations related to Section 5 of the manuscript.
+- `Simulation in Sec 5`: Contains simulation code and results related to Section 5 of the manuscript.

 For details on each folder, please refer to the descriptions below.

 ## Simulation in Section 2.3